-Pan-roast halibut filets in a hot non-stick skillet and finish them with a brief steaming in white wine.
-To finish the dish, make a lemon-parsley-caper vinaigrette to use as a sauce.
-You’ll have an easy and healthy dinner on the table in a matter of minutes.
+Pan roasted halibut filets cooked in a non-stick skillet and finished with a brief steaming in a little white wine makes an easy dinner.
+To finish, make a lemon-parsley-caper vinaigrette to use as a sauce.
+You’ll have a healthy dinner on the table in a matter of minutes.
 If you enjoy eating fish but think it’s hard, try this easy technique.

-As it’s winter and the wild Alaskan halibut I love is still months away from being available, I’ve turned happily to cooking with local halibut.
-These pearly white filets are thinner and smaller than their wild Alaskan cousins, still delicious and definitely more affordable.
+It’s winter and the Alaskan halibut I love is still months away from availablity, so I’m cooking with local halibut.
+These pearly white filets are thinner and smaller than their Alaskan cousins, but still delicious and definitely more affordable.
 This has become my “go-to” recipe for a fast fish dinner.
 I’ve probably made it five times in the past few weeks, for the two of us and dinner guests as well.

 Fold Your Fish

 Long, thin tapered fish filets can be tricky to work with.
 They can be too long to fit in a pan or fall apart when you turn them.
 They don’t present as impressively as a thicker filet.
 The solution?
 Fold them.
 This creates a thicker, more uniform piece of fish to work with.

 With the smooth side (or top side) down, fold in the thin ends of the filet.
 After folding your filets, turn them over.
 Drizzle the top with a tiny bit of olive oil then season.

 To season before cooking you can use salt, pepper and granulated garlic combination or a lemon pepper blend, whatever you prefer.Heat a non-stick pan over medium heat.
 Add the filets seasoned side down.
 Don’t touch them for a few minutes, allowing a golden crust to form.
 Peak underneath to test.